lucky12-stack/lucky12/Roxciler_Systems_assement-main/readme.md

-# MERN Stack Coding Challenge Documentation
+# MERN Stack Coding Challenge Documentation (Roxiler Systems)

 ## Overview

-This project is a full-stack application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It includes both backend and frontend components to handle transactions data from a third-party API, provide various functionalities such as listing transactions, generating statistics, bar chart, pie chart, and displaying them in a user-friendly web interface.
+This project is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It integrates a third-party API to handle transactions data and offers multiple functionalities to visualize and manage this data in an intuitive web interface.

 ## Backend

-### Swagger Docs
+### Swagger Docs by Prathmesh

 - [Swagger Docs link](https://roxciler-systems-assement.onrender.com/api-docs/)